Imvertor/Imvertor-Maven/README.md

 # Imvertor-Maven
 Imvertor may be compiled as a Java application.
-It will not run “out of the box”.
+It will not run "out of the box".
 You need to add configuration files.

-Let’s suppose you installed imvertor at
+Let's suppose you installed imvertor at
 <pre> %installdir% = D:\projects\gitprojects\Imvertor-Maven </pre>

 So your pom.xml is at: